Moolash3/nixos/README.md

 ## Notes

-- **Firewall + Mullvad**: Mullvad runs its own nftables kill-switch from its daemon; it coexists with the NixOS firewall here. `checkReversePath` is set to `"loose"` so VPN return traffic isn't dropped.
 - **SSH is disabled by default.** To enable it, uncomment the `services.openssh` block *and* the SSH rate-limit rule in `modules/firewall.nix`.
 - **UWSM**: Hyprland launches via UWSM.
 Do not also enable home-manager's